sassoftware/sasoptpy/doc/guide/components.rst

 Currently, it is not possible to get or print values of nonlinear expressions.
-Moreover, if your model includes a nonlinear expression, you need to be using SAS Viya 3.4 or later or any SAS version for solving your problem.
+Moreover, if your model includes a nonlinear expression, you need to use SAS Viya 3.4 or later or any SAS version for solving your problem.

 To use mathematical operations, you need to import `sasoptpy.math`